What is a stable transfection?

-Transfection is a combination of the words, “transfer” and “infection”.
-Transfection occurs when genetic material (DNA or RNA) “infects” a cell and is transferred into the cell’s own genetic material.
+Transfection is a combination of the words “transfer” and “infection”.
+Transfection occurs when genetic material (i.e. DNA or RNA) “infects” a cell and is transferred into the cell’s genetic matrix.

-This is a very complex process that requires a lot of patience and scientific equipment, but today there are labs which focus on developing certain cell lines, which are available to the public.
-If you have a need for a certain type of transfected cell, there are many products and services at your disposal.
-Providing these services utilizes Cell Line Development, companies that perform this function are called Contract Research Organizations (CROs).
+This is a complex process that requires extreme patience and reliable equipment.
+Conveniently, there are professional labs that focus on developing stable cell lines.
+If a need arises for a specific type of transfected cell, there are many products and services at your disposal.
+Providing these services are cell line development companies called Contract Research Organizations (CROs).

 What is Cell Line Development?